-For the purpose of preparing and presenting the financial statements, NDB has consistently applied International Accounting Standards ("IASs"), International Financial Reporting Standards ("IFRSs"), amendments and the related Interpretations ("IFRICs") (herein collectively referred to as the "IFRSs") issued by the International Accounting Standards Board ("IASB") which are effective for the year ended December 31, 2021, the year ended December 31, 2020 and the year ended December 31, 2019.
-The condensed financial statements have been prepared in accordance with International Accounting Standard (IAS) 34 "Interim Financial Reporting".
-The condensed statement of profit or loss and other comprehensive income and relevant notes for the year ended December 31, 2021 are also presented in NDB's financial statements for the year ended December 31, 2021 for reference.
-Investors should not only rely on the condensed financial statements for the nine months ended September 30, 2022 to understand NDB's activities or financial conditions in 2022.
-The condensed financial statements for the nine months ended September 30, 2022 (the "Interim Financial Statements") should be read in conjunction with NDB's financial statements for the year ended December 31, 2021 for a comprehensive understanding of NDB's activities or financial conditions.
+For the purpose of preparing and presenting the financial statements, NDB has consistently applied International Accounting Standards ("IASs"), International Financial Reporting Standards ("IFRSs"), amendments and the related Interpretations ("IFRICs") (herein collectively referred to as the "IFRSs") issued by the International Accounting Standards Board ("IASB") which are effective for the year ended December 31, 2023, the year ended December 31, 2022 and the year ended December 31, 2021.
 Investors should read the financial data and indicators referred to in this Prospectus in conjunction with the financial statements of NDB and the notes thereto.